mpeniket/intro-text-mod-prompt-shields/README.md

 ---

-By following this guide, you should now have a foundational understanding of integrating Microsoft Content Safety into a Next.js application using the Vercel AI SDK and Microsoft Fluent UI.
+By following this guide, you should now have a foundational understanding of integrating Azure AI Content Safety text moderation and prompt shields into a Next.js application using the Vercel AI SDK and Microsoft Fluent UI.

 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/matt-peniket-6a051318a/) if you would like to connect.